 You may be called by the other driver’s insurance company.
 If this happens, do not volunteer any information.
 It’s likely they’re looking for reasons to avoid paying damages.
 Never sign anything, and don’t be afraid to refer them to your attorney.

 Talking to a Car Accident Lawyer

 Any time you’re in an auto accident it’s a good idea to call a car accident lawyer.
 An attorney can make sure that your rights are protected and help you pursue a claim to collect damages for the injury you have suffered.
 Insurance companies will fight to avoid paying damages, and you need someone in your corner who can fight back on your behalf.

 At Heuser & Heuser, we’ve spent many years helping people who have experienced others’ careless behavior recover compensation for the injuries they’ve suffered.
-We’re ready to help you as well, and there’s no fee unless we win your case.
+We’re ready to help you as well.
 Get in touch with us today for a no-cost evaluation of the details of your case.